Intersections of branching random walks on $\mathbb{Z}^8$

-\begin{proof}[Proof of~\eqref{eq:GW_one_sum_fwd}] Note that the value of $S_i$ is distributed as $X_{d(T_i,T_0)}$, where $X$ is a SRW independently of $T$, and $d(T_i,T_0)$ is the graph distance between the $i$th vertex and the root of $T$.
-(If $i>|\GW|$ then both sides are undefined.)
+Note that the value of $S_i$ is distributed as $X_{d(T_i,T_0)}$, where $X$ is a SRW independently of $T$, and $d(T_i,T_0)$ is the graph distance between the $i$th vertex and the root of $T$.
+(If $i\ge|\GW|$ then both sides are undefined.)

 Let $W$ be a random walk with iid $\eqdist(\mu-1)$ increments and let $X$ be a SRW on $\Z^d$, independent of it.
 Then by interpreting $W$ as the DFQP of $T$, expressing $d(T_i,T_0)$ in terms of $W$ and using the above observation we get that